leggsimon/fizzbuzz_csharp/README.md

 var expected = new List<int>{1,2};
 ```
 the error was
-`The non-generic type 'NUnit.Framework.List' cannot be used with the type arguments`
+`The non-generic type 'NUnit.Framework.List' cannot be used with the type arguments.`

 #### Solution #1